PapaLeoneIV/Fides_WorkShop/README.md

 ## Build prerequisites
 To build the project you need to have the following tools installed on your machine:
-- `python3`
 - `docker`

 ## Architecture
 The project is divided in two main parts:
-- The backend, which is a microservice architecture
+- The backend, implement with microservice architecture
 - The frontend, which is a simple web application

 ### Backend
-The backend is composed by four business services:
+The backend is composed of five business services:
-- The authentication service (auth) which is responsible for the authentication of the users
+- Authentication service
-- The Order management service (order) which is responsible for the management of the orders
+- Order management service
-- The bike rental service (bike) which is responsible for the management of the bike rentals
+- Bike rental service
+- Hotel booking service
+- Payment Service
-- The Hotel booking service (hotel) which is responsible for the management of the hotel bookings And others helper services:
+And others helper services:
 - A database service for each business service
 - The RabbitMQ service which is responsible for the communication between the services